kimxilxyong/gorp/README.md

 # Gorp with Indexes

+It is currently unstable - do not checkout

 This is a fork of http://github.com/go-gorp/gorp
 The purpose of this fork is to implement automatic index generation from tags or from go code